ashedow/helpers/docs/heap/assigment_help.md

  - Once the function yields, the function is paused and the control is transferred to the caller.
  - Local variables and their states are remembered between successive calls.
  - Finally, when the function terminates, StopIteration is raised automatically on further calls.

+List comprehension uses 87724 bytes of memory while the generator function uses only 125 bytes of memory.
+By using generators we save memory when compared to list comprehension where a lot of memory is used.

+The getsizeof() object returns the amount of memory that holds the nums_squared_list list compared to len() object that would return the total number of items with the nums_sqaured_list list.

+* Lazy evaluations
+Lazy Evaluation will not immediately evaluate the expression but only does it when the outcome is needed. map() - lazy property isn’t really creating a lazy attribute itself.
+Instead, it’s just a matter of providing an interface to ease data handling.

 * Positive and negative sides ★★